 One of the ways I really like to make myself feel terrible is by ruminating on the fact that, of all the things that will affect the way my kids develop into adults, a huge portion of them are probably unknowable to me, at least in terms of their relative importance.
 It’s like piloting a submarine with no training.
 Sure, the ocean’s a big place, you could set off in a random direction and go for days without hitting anything, even in a massive Typhoon Class ship.
 But do you really want the first sign of a collision to be the walls of Reykjanes Ridge piercing the hull?

-Dr. Petrov's is not the face of
+Despite his training & experience, Dr. Petrov's is not the face of calm self assurance. |

 I’m not the Captain Marko Ramius of parenting.
 I’m more like Tim Curry’s Doctor Petrov – along for the ride, seemingly in charge of something, clever enough to get a plum assignment from the Soviet Navy, yet completely oblivious to every single plot development of any significance, and utterly wrong on the conclusions I draw from my own observations (I’m not saying he should have known about the defection plan, but didn’t he at least suspect something was up when they let EVERY other officer stay for tea and asked him to go on some invented errand?!
 He’s a doctor!
 Educated!
 A man of science!).